rvishl/JS/L2 - 02-08-2022/README.md

 }

 ### for in
-- This is for Index.
+- This is for Object.
 - In case of arrays we generally don't need it, but in case of object, we need it.
 - Usage:
 for(const <key> of <object_variable>) {